I Want To...

 - Alcohol consumption should be done in moderation, if at all

 MYTH: I should eat an organic diet to reduce my chances of a recurrence.
 Get the facts.

 Fruits, vegetables and whole grains are known to contain phytochemicals with antioxidant, antiestrogen and chemopreventive properties that may prevent cancer.
 We recommend five or more servings of fruit and vegetables daily.
-Cruciferous vegetables (broccoli, cauliflower, kale, cabbage and brussels sprouts) are especially rich in phytochemicals.
+Cruciferous vegetables (broccoli, cauliflower, kale, cabbage and brussel sprouts) are especially rich in phytochemicals.
 Extensive research has been conducted at Johns Hopkins Medicine regarding the nutritional value of broccoli sprouts.

 Wheat, rye, oats, rice, corn, bulgur, barley

 Lettuce, spinach, swiss chard, endives, beet greens, romaine

 Broccoli, cabbage, turnip, brussels sprouts, cauliflower, kohlrabi, bok choy, watercress, collards, kale, mustard greens, rutabaga